TimeZynk/tzbrew/v1.0.0/README.md

 #### Fermentation
 Pour the wort into the fermentation container.

-Add XX liters of water.
+Add water until it reaches 13 liters

 Add the yeast.

 #### Dry hop
+After ten days.
+Add the remainding 20g mosaic.